11. Handling Categorical Data

 ## 'PL', 'KE', 'KE', 'PL', 'PL'], dtype='<U2')

-Calling numpy.unique allows us to determine the set of distinct categories:
+Calling pandas.unique determines the set of distinct categories:

 cat_cntrs16

-numpy.unique sorts the distinct values lexicographically.
-In other words, they are not listed in the order of appearance, which might be something desirable in certain contexts.
+We could have also used numpy.unique (Section 5.5.3) but it would sort the distinct values lexicographically.
+In other words, they would not be listed in the order of appearance.

-In order to encode a label vector through a set of consecutive nonnegative
+To encode a label vector using a set of consecutive nonnegative integers, we can call pandas.factorize:

 cat_cntrs16